MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands: METHOD: Dataset Generation

 \subsection{Grasp Labeling}

-\textbf{Motivation.} To further evaluate the quality of the grasps generated by GraspIt!, we use the Isaac Sim~\cite{nvidia2023-isaac-sim} robotics simulator to verify these grasps, since GraspIt! only considers object and gripper geometry for grasp analysis.
+\textbf{Motivation.} To further evaluate the quality of the grasps generated by GraspIt!, we use a robotics simulator known as Isaac Sim~\cite{nvidia2023-isaac-sim} to verify these grasps, since GraspIt! only considers object and gripper geometry for grasp analysis.
 Crucially, we provide a ranked order for these grasps based on the simulation statistics instead of simply providing grasps that pass the simulation test as positive grasps.
 This allows some grasps in the dataset to be used as negative examples in learning-based methods that use grasp evaluators such as 6D GraspNet~\cite{mousavian2019-6dofgraspnet}.
 These negative grasps are of higher quality than random sampled grasps, since they represent hard negative examples during training.

 \textbf{Procedure.} The general idea of grasp labeling is to check if a grasped object will fall or not due to gravity in simulation as illustrated in Fig.~\ref{fig:grasp_filtering}.
-For every grasp generated from GraspIt!, we load the corresponding object and gripper into Isaac Sim.
-The gripper is placed so that its palm normal is aligned with the direction of gravity, and the object is initialized according to its pose with respect to the gripper.
-The joint positions of the gripper fingers are initialized according to the given grasp.
-Then we designed a controller to gradually close the gripper fingers until contact with the object is established.
+To test the grasps in Isaac Sim, the gripper is placed so that its palm normal is aligned with the direction of gravity, and the object is initialized according to its pose with respect to the gripper.
+This set up allowed us to reliably make gravity a adversarial force to every grasp.
+The joint positions of the gripper fingers are then initialized according to the given grasp.
+We designed a controller to gradually close the gripper fingers until contact with the object is established.
 Contact between the fingers and the object triggers the gravity force.
-After that, physics is simulated over a fixed time interval or until the object falls.
-The grasp test time was set to 3 seconds.
+Subsequently, physics is simulated over a fixed time interval or until the object falls.
+The maximum grasp test time was set to 3 seconds.